JackieYJC/CS174A-Adventure_quest_game/README.md

 # ADVENTURE QUEST
-Designed and coded by Jiachen Yang 104641376 in UCLA CS174A Intro to Computer Graphics
+Designed and coded by Jiachen Yang 104641376 in UCLA CS174A Intro to Computer Graphics, using OpenGL and Javascript

 (To run this game, open the index.html in sample_project and follow the instruction at the bottom of the screen)